emencia/emencia-django-newsletter/README.rst

 Media Files
 -----------

 You have to make a symbolic link from emencia/django/newsletter/media/ directory to your media directory or make a copy named **edn**, but if want to change this value, define NEWSLETTER_MEDIA_URL in the settings.py as appropriate.

+Don't forget to serve this url.

 Synchronization
 ---------------